PowerShell/PowerShell/docs/installation/linux.md

 ./PowerShell-6.0.0.alpha.9-x86_64.AppImage
 ```

-The [AppImage](http://appimage.org/) lets you run PowerShell without installing it.
-It is a portable application that bundles PowerShell and everything it needs to run that is not part of the default installation of most distributions.
+The AppImage lets you run PowerShell without installing it.
+It is a portable application that bundles PowerShell and everything it needs to run that is not part of the default installation of many distributions ([more information](http://appimage.org/)).

 OS X 10.11
 ==========